Read Smith’s plans for the fall 2021 semester.

 The BSA is the oldest of the Unity organizations, and its membership comprises students from many different backgrounds.
 BSA promotes cultural, social and political awareness throughout the Smith community and has developed strong intercollegiate bonds between all the black student organizations in the Five College area.

-CISCO holds cultural events that spread the spirit of Chinese culture through language, food, art and entertainment.
-CISCO celebrates and increases awareness of Chinese holiday, traditions, and culture at Smith and the Five Colleges.
+CSA holds cultural events that spread the spirit of Chinese culture through language, food, art and entertainment.
+CSA celebrates and increases awareness of Chinese holidays, traditions and culture at Smith and the Five Colleges.

 EKTA—"unity" in several languages spoken in South Asia—is a support network for South Asian students.
 Its members seek to create an awareness and understanding of the identity and culture of South Asia within the community at large through educational, cultural and social programs.